Living Sweet Moments

 Homemade Challah Bread

 TGIF Everybody!
-Skip the gym this morning and get your apron on because today we are going to be making the best homemade Challah bread on the planet.
-It’s rich, eggy with a surprising sweet topping that makes a perfect combination with the toasty crust.
+Skip the gym this morning and get your apron on because today we will be making the best homemade Challah bread on the planet.
+It’s rich, and eggy with a surprisingly sweet topping that perfectly combines with the toasty crust.

 You would think that making this bread is super complicated with 10000 steps.
 But in reality, I’ve simplified the recipe so much, that you’ll have a breeze making it.
-I’ll admit, there is proofing time required, but what homemade bread doesn’t?
+I’ll admit, proofing time is required, but what homemade bread doesn’t?
 TRUST ME, this one is worth it.

 Challah Bread - This easy to make eggy, delicious challah bread is the perfect to eat out of the oven but also makes amazing french toast the next day.
 Yum